 Finally, FPIs offer investors the freedom to diversify their portfolio internationally.
 A portfolio investor can also take advantage of exchange rate differences.
 Thus, an investor from an economically challenged country can invest heavily in a foreign country which has a much stronger currency, thereby making sizeable profits.

-FPIs and FDIs: A Comparison
+FPIs vs FDIs: A Detailed Comparison

 There are several substantial differences between these two channels of foreign investments.
 The major ones are as follows –